iqltd/javascriptix/README.md

 ## Where to play with it?
 The current version of the application is available [here](https://micul01.github.io/javascriptix)

-If you don't know what to do, start with
+If you don't know what to do first, try

 `cat readme`